How to Host Multiple Go Lang Web Apps on a VPS

 - We are running our

-. - We are passing in the
+/usr/local/bin/foobarweb app as the user_foobarbecause we useddoas -u _foobar. - We are passing in the

-flag to our web app.
+--portflag to our web app.

-Shutdown with Ctrl+C
+Shutdown with Ctrl+C.

-Now, start the OpenBSD service with rcctl
+Now, start the OpenBSD service with rcctl.

 |